-When my husband and I had the idea of starting a bespoke summer house and garden office company, the first thing we did was to search for what regulations there are for outdoor buildings to find out if planning permission is needed.
+When my husband and I had the initial idea to start a bespoke summer house and garden office company, our first step was to research the regulations for outdoor structures to determine if planning permission would be required.

 1. The building should not be closer to a road or a public highway than the original house (The house as it was first built, or as it was as of 1 July 1948.
 An extension, even if done by the previous owner, is not considered original house, unless it was done before 1 July 1948.)